 - The primary server must allow AXFR queries over TCP for NS1 server IP addresses.

-- With NS1 configured as a secondary provider, cannot use the NS1's advanced functionality, such as Filter Chains, for record management.
+- With NS1 configured as a secondary provider, you cannot use NS1's advanced functionality, such as Filter Chains, for record management.
 You must use your primary DNS provider's tools to manage zone records.